masagrator/FPSLocker/README.md

   - `Display Sync` - When turned on, both options above are not available, display refresh rate is changed only when game is running, and matches refresh rate with FPS Target.
 In OLED units it works only in docked mode.
   - `Docked Settings` - submenu related to display refresh rate of external displays.
 Not accessible for Lite units.
 Consists of:
       - `Allowed refresh rates` - you can check and edit manually which refresh rates are enabled for currently connected external display.
 It consists of 40, 45, 50 and 55 Hz.
 By default 50 is turned on, everything else is turned off.
-      - `Refresh rate wizard` - it goes automatically to next refresh rates, user is asked to press required button to confirm it's working, if not pressed for 15 seconds it goes to next refresh rate.
+      - `Display underclock wizard` - it goes automatically through refresh rates from 40 to 55, user is asked to press required button to confirm it's working, if not pressed for 15 seconds it goes to next refresh rate.
 After checking all refresh rates you are moved to `Allowed refresh rates` menu to check results.
+      - `Display overclock wizard` - it shows only if external display reported max refresh rate is equal or above 70 Hz.
+Goes automatically through refresh rates from 70 to max your display supports with cap being 120 Hz, user is asked to press required button to confirm it's working, if not pressed for 10 seconds it goes to next refresh rate.
+After checking all refresh rates you are moved to `Allowed refresh rates` menu to check results.
       - `Frameskip tester` - It allows to check if your display is showing currently used signal at native refresh rates.
 Many displays may support for example 50 Hz, but they are still displaying stuff at 60 Hz.
 Instructions how to use it are provided when this menu is selected.
 This menu is also available in handheld mode.
       - `Additional settings` - submenu with options related to how FPSLocker/FPSLocker patches are working in docked mode.
 Currently you can choose from:
           - `Allow patches to force 60 Hz` - some FPSLocker patches are forcing 60 Hz to fix framepacing issues with 30 FPS cutscenes.
 When such change happens, game is paused for 4 seconds before continuing.
 By default is turned on.
 Turning it off will apply only FPS lock without changing refresh rate and without delay.
-          - `Use lowest refresh rate for unmatched FPS targets` - For example for 60 Hz display 35 FPS target doesn't have avaialble refresh rate matching it.
+          - `Use lowest refresh rate for unmatched FPS targets` - For example for 60 Hz display 35 FPS target may not have avaialble refresh rate matching it.
 By enabling this option you will get lowest enabled refresh rate in `Allowed refresh rates` menu.
 This option is disabled by default, which will result in setting 60 Hz in that case.

 > When game is not running